 Do I have enough power to use?

 100- to 200-amp service is standard in most homes built in the previous 40 years.
 And this should be plenty to power a modern home and a store.
-Consider having a subpanel installed in your shop so that you don’t have to share circuits with your home.
+Consider having a subpanel installed in your shop so you don’t have to share circuits with your home.
 And this also allows for shorter wiring, which reduces power loss and heat buildup and the ability to turn off the shop’s electricity when it’s not in use.

 You probably only get 60-amp service if your house is from the 1950s and you haven’t made any electrical upgrades.
 It would help if you had your service expanded and a new panel installed to avoid tripping breakers when operating power.